blue-tomato/ImageBlurhash/readme.md

 Returns the decoded Blurhash as base64 PNG datauri for usage in an image.
 If not existing transparent GIF image will be returned.

+Hint: If your image is 500x300 pixels, you can use 50x30 for the Blurhash Data-URI and and scale up the image with CSS.
+This makes Blurhash decoding faster, the data-uri smaller but the quality is still good.

 ### Migration of existing images

 For migration of existing fields there are two CLI script in the module directory